ProductHealth/producthealth.github.io/api/50-products.md

     }
 }{% endhighlight %}

-Each property definition is composed of two attributes:
+Each channel definition is composed of two attributes:

 <table class="content">
     <thead>